DerTopher/Calliope-Mini-Logic-Gate-Simulator/README.md

-## Logic Gate Simulator for Calliope-Mini
+## Logic Gate Simulator for Calliope-Mini V 1.1
 #German Version below!

 This project tries to use the Calliope Mini as a simulator for logic gates

-There are three modes.
+There are four modes.
 To switch between modes press A+B

 Gate-Mode: Calliope simulates logic gates: